lraichik/Predicting-average-real-estate-prices-by-zipcode/README.md

 ## Recommendations

-Due to this, and the fact that there are other costs invlolved as well beyond just the buying a selling price, I cannot recommend investing in the Chicago real estate market for selling houses in 12 months.
+Due to this, and the fact that there are other costs involved as well beyond just the buying and selling prices, I cannot recommend investing in the Chicago real estate market for selling houses in 12 months.

 ## Future Work